job-streamer/job-streamer-docs/src/content/developer-guide.md

 ## Format policy

--   All of exchange data is done using [EDN Format](https://github.com/edn-format/edn) .（In comparison with the JSON, there is an advantage that it is possible to have a type of `Date` and `UUID` . ）
+-   All of exchange data is done using [EDN Format](https://github.com/edn-format/edn).(In comparison with the JSON, there is an advantage that it is possible to have a type of `Date` and `UUID` .)
 -   Map key in EDN is keyword with entity's name-space.
 (Easy to understand when see only data.)

 ## Interface policy

--   Both Agent and Control bus use REST API as interface.（for enable tool-development Other than Console）
+-   Both Agent and Control bus use REST API as interface.(for enable tool-development Other than Console)
 -   Must call from Control bus to Agent API.Don't call reverse.

 ## connection policy